OpenEvalProject/evals/manuscripts/elife-30294/v2/manuscript.md

 The width of the two-phase regime increases with interaction affinity.
 This implies that phase separation is realized at lower concentrations of the interacting domains and is depicted by a leftward shift of the arm shown in light blue in Figure 9.
 Concomitantly the droplet becomes more concentrated and this is depicted by a rightward shift of the arm shown in purple in Figure 9.
 Therefore, if the linker sequence is fixed, mutations to interaction domains or SLiMs that increase affinity will enhance phase separation, giving rise to concentrated droplets encompassing gels that coexist with dilute sols.

-## Phase separation is destabilized as the effective solvation volumes of linkers increase
+### Phase separation is destabilized as the effective solvation volumes of linkers increase

 The effective solvation volumes of linkers were titrated by fixing the linker length and changing the number of linker beads that were modeled implicitly versus explicitly.
 The magnitude of the effective solvation volume is quantified in terms of the number of explicitly modeled beads within each linker.
 For example, if two out of five linker beads are modeled explicitly, then ves is proportional to the volume of two lattice units as is the case for linkers that yield phase diagrams shown in Figures 9 and 10c.

 ![Figure 10.](https://cdn.elifesciences.org/articles/30294/elife-30294-fig10-v2.jpg)

-**Figure 10.:** es values on coupling between phase separation and gelation for 5:5 systems with linkers of length n = 5.Progressing from panel a) to panel f), the value of ves for each of the linkers increases from 0 to 5 in terms of number of lattice units.
+**Figure 10.:** Progressing from panel a) to panel f), the value of ves for each of the linkers increases from 0 to 5 in terms of number of lattice units.
 The widths of the regimes that correspond to phase separation (yellow regions) shrink as the effective solvation volumes of linkers increase.
-For the fully implicit, FRC linker (panel a), gelation without phase separation either requires shorter linkers or interaction affinities that are weaker than 2k.
+For the fully implicit, FRC linker (panel a), gelation without phase separation either requires shorter linkers or interaction affinities that are weaker than 2kBT.
 The sol-gel lines are shown as dashed lines in each panel.
-Accordingly, for a) and b) the gelation without phase separation are realized for SH3: PRM affinities that are weaker than 2BTk and hence they are not shown in these panels.
-Each panel is annotated with a schematic to show the design of hybrid linkers and each schematic we shown only a single linker for clarity.BT
+Accordingly, for a) and b) the gelation without phase separation are realized for SH3: PRM affinities that are weaker than 2kBT and hence they are not shown in these panels.
+Each panel is annotated with a schematic to show the design of hybrid linkers and each schematic we shown only a single linker for clarity.

 Each of the panels in Figure 10 corresponds to a distinct type of linker, defined by the effective solvation volume, that is, the number of explicitly modeled linker beads for a linker of length five.
 The results are shown for interaction affinities of modules that range from 2kBT to 5kBT.
 Progressing from the top left corner to the bottom right corner, we find that the critical point shifts to higher interaction affinities as the effective solvation volumes of linkers increase.
 If the linkers have more of an FRC-like character, then the phase transitions are likely to fit the description of being gelation driven by phase separation.
 For a given value of the affinity, the width of the two-phase regime increases as the magnitude of the effective solvation volume decreases.
 In contrast, the two-phase regime becomes negligibly small as the magnitude of the linker effective solvation volume increases.
 In fact, for high effective solvation volumes of linkers, the presence of a two-phase regime is discernible only for very high affinities and phase transitions occur mainly via gelation without phase separation.